 Unpredictable attendance in the office is causing many workplace strategists to reevaluate historic norms about how space will be used in the future.
 Many are reshaping their footprint entirely and including flex space in their strategies to better meet the diverse needs of their employees.
 In any case, the workplace is undergoing lasting change.
 As more organizations realize that one size no longer fits all and that the traditional office must be transformed to remain agile and responsive in the face of our evolving world, the need to include flexibility in some portion of your office plans has only become more apparent.

 How can business leaders design a purpose-driven workplace without wasting time and resources on space that’s underutilized?
-CORT offers three powerful tools that can be used singularly or together to create a workplace that delivers exactly what an organization needs.
+We offer our CORT Permanently Flexible® Solutions that can be used singularly or together to create a workplace that delivers exactly what an organization needs.

 There’s undeniable value in being together.
 There’s simply no substitution for face-to-face connectivity.
 In-person interaction is an effective way to support collaboration, innovation, and the creation of robust company culture.
 No matter if an organization remains mostly remote or adopts a hybrid policy, there will always be a need for a physical workplace of some sort to bring people together in an immersive experience that digital interactions can’t quite duplicate.
 Face-to-face experiences during which people are physically sharing the same space have the power to create and sustain focus, encourage experimentation, and facilitate interpersonal bonding that you just can’t get with screen time.